fkpwolf/neon/docs/rfcs/021-metering.md

 # Goals

-This proposal is made with two mostly but entirely overlapping goals:
+This proposal is made with two mostly but not entirely overlapping goals:

 * Collect info that is needed for consumption-based billing
 * Cross-check AWS bills